SylviaT01/UrbanBazaar/README.md

 # UrbanBazaar

 ## Introduction
-UrbanBazaar is a platform that connects buyers and sellers of second-hand goods.
 UrbanBazaar is a web-based e-commerce platform that offers a comprehensive list of products across various categories like electronics, mobiles, clothes, and groceries.

 ## Minimum Viable Product(MVP) Features
 The MVP of UrbanBazaar will include the following features: